Path-dependency and emergent computing under vectorial driving: Abstract

 \section{Abstract}

 The sequential response of frustrated materials—ranging from crumpled sheets and amorphous media to metamaterials—reveals their memory effects and emergent computational potential.
 Despite their spatial extension, most studies rely on a single global stimulus, such as compression, effectively reducing the problem to scalar driving.
-Here, we introduce vectorial driving by applying multiple spatially localized stimuli to explore path-dependent, sequential responses.
-We uncover a wealth of phenomena absent in scalar driving, including non-Abelian responses, mixed-mode behavior, and chiral loop transients.
-We find that such path dependencies arise from elementary motifs linked to fold singularities, which connect triplets of states—ancestor, descendant, and sibling; and develop a general framework using pt-graphs to describe responses under any vectorial driving protocol.
-Leveraging binarized vectorial driving, we establish a natural connection to computation, showing that a single sample can encode multiple sequential Boolean circuits, which are selectable by driving strength and reprogrammable via additional inputs.
-Finally, we introduce graph-based motifs to manage the complexity of high-dimensional driving.
-Our work paves the way for strategies to explore, harness, and understand complex materials and memory, while advancing embodied intelligence and in-materia computing.
+Here, we introduce vectorial driving {of frustrated materials} by applying multiple spatially localized stimuli to explore path-dependent, sequential responses.
+We uncover a wealth of phenomena absent in scalar driving, including non-Abelian responses, mixed-mode behavior, and chiral loop transients. {We show that fold singularities connect three states—ancestor, descendant, and sibling.
+This recurring pattern serves as the elementary building block of all sequential paths.} {We then introduce three levels of description of sequential, path-dependent responses.
+At the most fundamental level, {path-dependent transition graphs (pt-graphs)} and strain maps capture the response under arbitrary vectorial driving and connect pathways to the underlying singularities.
+They provide a complete description analogous to {transition graphs (t-graphs)} for scalar driving.
+However, as pt-graphs and strain maps become unwieldy for high-dimensional driving, we introduce b-graphs{--graphs whose nodes and transitions encode the systems response to binarized vectorial driving.
+These} present a less complete but much simpler second-level description by {restricting attention to binary input and their induced transitions}. {The resulting} graphs form subgraphs of the pt-graph and naturally connect to sequential computing and Boolean circuits.
+We show that a single sample can encode multiple b-graphs that are selectable through the driving strength and can be reprogrammed via additional inputs.
+Finally, we introduce graph-based motifs that enable a systematic analysis of b-graphs and provide a practical tool for characterizing the statistical response of very high-dimensional systems, where a full pt- or b-graph description is neither feasible nor particularly insightful.
+As statistical measures of pathway complexity, these motifs can be obtained in systems of any size or complexity.} Our work paves the way for strategies to explore, harness, and understand complex materials and memory, while advancing embodied intelligence and {\em in-materia} computing.